 This will search Apple’s servers for any available updates for your system.
 If there are no updates available, it’ll show “No updates available.”
 However, in the case there are available updates, Terminal will display the list of these updates along with the update file size.

-3. Now, to download and install a particular update, use
+3. To download and install a particular update, use

 Here, replace NAME with the particular update you want to download and install.
-For example, if you want to install the macOS 10.14.5 update, type
+For example, if you want to install the macOS Big Sur 11.4-20F71 update, type

 Tip: the name of the update – also known as the identifier – is the one written next to the star/bullet as highlighted below.